kdlovett/keith-website/about.md

 * Some stuff I write.
 * Some stuff!!!

-I occassionally do some cheezy [skit](https://www.youtube.com/channel/UCSbgGTrQ2VGdtRhb-fCvDtw).
+I occassionally do a [skit](https://www.youtube.com/channel/UCSbgGTrQ2VGdtRhb-fCvDtw).

 # About this Site